-Particulars Market Maker QIBs (1) Non - Institutional Retail Individual

-Reservation Investors/Bidders Investors/Bidders

-Portion

-bilateral development institutions, societies, that the Bid amount

-financial institutions, family offices, trusts, does not exceed

-mutual funds FPIs who are ₹2.00 Lakhs in value

-registered with SEBI, individuals, corporate

-FPIs other than bodies and family offices

-individuals, corporate

-bodies and family

-offices, VCFs, AIFs,

-FVCIs, registered with SEBI, state industrial

-development

-corporation, insurance

-company registered

-with IRDAI, provident

-fund with minimum

-corpus of ₹2500 lakhs,

-pension fund with

-minimum corpus of

-₹2500 lakhs, National

-Investment Fund set up

-by the Government of

-India, insurance funds

-set up and managed by

-army, navy or air force

-of the Union of India,

-insurance funds set up

-and managed by the

-Department of Posts,

-India and Systemically

-Important NBFCs, in

-accordance with

-applicable laws

-including FEMA Rules.

-Terms of Payment In case of all other t shall be blocked by the SCS SBs in the bank account

-1 or mis or 1 ayment In case of all other Bidders: Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through the UPI

-Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.

-In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the

-time of submission
+Particulars Market Maker Reservation Portion QIBs (1) Non - Institutional Investors/Bidders Retail Individual Investors/Bidders bilateral development financial institutions, mutual funds registered with SEBI, FPIs other than individuals, corporate bodies and family offices, VCFs, AIFs, FVCIs, registered with SEBI, state industrial development corporation, insurance company registered with IRDAI, provident fund with minimum corpus of ₹2500 lakhs, pension fund with minimum corpus of f2500 lakhs, National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India and Systemically Important NBFCs, in accordance with applicable laws including FEMA institutions, societies, family offices, trusts, FPIs who are individuals, corporate bodies and family offices that the Bid amount does not exceed ₹2.00 Lakhs in value Terms of Payment Rules.
+In case of all other Bidders: Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
+In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (6)

-- (1) Our Company in consultation with the Book Running Lead Manager, may allocate up to 60% of the QIB Portion to Anchor Investors at the Anchor Investor Issue Price, on a discretionary basis, subject to there being (i) a maximum of two Anchor Investors, where allocation in the Anchor Investor Portion is up to ₹200.00 Lakhs, (ii) minimum of two and maximum of fifteen Anchor Investors, where the allocation under the Anchor Investor Portion is more than ₹200.00 Lakhs but up to ₹2,500.00 Lakhs under the Anchor Investor Portion, subject to a minimum Allotment of ₹100.00 Lakhs per Anchor Investor, and (iii) in case of allocation above ₹2,500.00 Lakhs under the Anchor Investors for allocation up to ₹2,500.00 Lakhs, and an additional ten Anchor Investors for every additional ₹2,500.00 Lakhs or part thereof will be permitted, subject to minimum allotment of ₹100.00 Lakhs per Anchor Investor Nestor.
+- (1) Our Company in consultation with the Book Running Lead Manager, may allocate up to 60% of the QIB Portion to Anchor Investors at the Anchor Investor Issue Price, on a discretionary basis, subject to there being (i) a maximum of two Anchor Investors, where allocation in the Anchor Investor Portion is up to ₹200.00 Lakhs, (ii) minimum of two and maximum of fifteen Anchor Investors, where the allocation under the Anchor Investor Portion is more than ₹200.00 Lakhs but up to ₹2,500.00 Lakhs under the Anchor Investor Portion, subject to a minimum Allotment of ₹100.00 Lakhs per Anchor Investor, and (iii) in case of allocation above ₹2,500.00 Lakhs under the Anchor Investor Portion, a minimum of five such investors and a maximum of fifteen Anchor Investors for allocation up to ₹2,500.00 Lakhs, and an additional ten Anchor Investors for every additional ₹2,500.00 Lakhs or part thereof will be permitted, subject to minimum allotment of ₹100.00 Lakhs per Anchor Investor.
 An Anchor Investor will make a minimum Bid of such number of Equity Shares, that the Bid Amount is at least ₹200.00 Lakhs.
 One-third of the Anchor Investor Portion will be reserved for domestic Mutual Funds, subject to valid Bids being received at or above the price at which allocation is made to Anchor Investors. - (2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations, this is an Issue for at least 25% of the post Issue paid-up Equity share capital of the Company.
 This Issue is being made through Book Building Process, wherein allocation to the public shall be as per Regulation 253 of the SEBI ICDR Regulations.